keyboardAnt/distributed-speculative-inference/README.md

 Run tests: `./scripts/test.sh` (from the project root)

 It runs tests that measure wall time serially and then the rest of the tests in parallel.
+Configuring the tests is as easy as passing PyTest arguments (for example, `./scripts/test.sh -vvv`).

 #### Formatting